riccardone/Evento/README.md

 </appSettings>
 ```

-Add any other node element following the naming convention (EventStoreNode2..., EventStoreNode3...)
+For multinode configuration add any other node element following the naming convention (EventStoreNode2..., EventStoreNode3...)

 #Create an EventStore Connection